 Foreign transaction fee.
 You’ll pay a fee of 2.7% of each transaction after conversion to US dollars.

-3% and 2% cash back on the first $2,500 in combined choice category/grocery store/wholesale club purchases each quarter, 1% on all other purchases
+3% cash back in the category of your choice, 2% cash back at grocery stores and wholesale clubs for the first $2,500 in combined choice category/grocery store/wholesale club quarterly purchases, 1% cash back on every purchase

 |Foreign transaction fee||2.7% of each transaction after conversion to US dollars.||3%|

-If want benefits similar to the Amex EveryDay® Preferred Credit Card, but don’t want to pay its $95 annual fee and prefer cash back instead of points, the $0 annual fee Bank of America® Cash Rewards credit card - $200 Cash Rewards Offer is a good alternative.
+If want benefits similar to the Amex EveryDay® Preferred Credit Card, but don’t want to pay its $95 annual fee and prefer cash back instead of points, the $0 annual fee Bank of America® Cash Rewards credit card is a good alternative.

 Expanded cashback categories.
-Earn 3% and 2% cash back on the first $2,500 in combined choice category/grocery store/wholesale club purchases each quarter, 1% on all other purchases As of January 2019, the card offers better cash back on spending in six categories: gas, online shopping, dining, travel, drug stores and home improvement and furnishings.
+Earn 3% cash back in the category of your choice, 2% cash back at grocery stores and wholesale clubs for the first $2,500 in combined choice category/grocery store/wholesale club quarterly purchases, 1% cash back on every purchase As of January 2019, the card offers better cash back on spending in six categories: gas, online shopping, dining, travel, drug stores and home improvement and furnishings.
 The online shopping, drug stores and home improvement categories don’t usually fall under higher cash back.

 Category flexibility.
 For the first month, the card will be set automatically to gas for higher cash back.
 Unlike other cards with categories for higher rewards, you can change this one every month rather than every quarter.
 So, if you know you’re going to book a flight or hotel room, you can make travel your higher monthly category and earn more cash back.

 Intro APRs.
-The card has a 0% Introductory APR on purchases for 12 billing cycles (after, 16.24% - 26.24% Variable APR).
-The intro balance transfer rate is 0% Intro APR for 12 billing cycles for any balance transfers made in the first 60 days (after, 16.24% - 26.24% Variable APR ).
+The card has a 0% Introductory APR on purchases for 15 billing cycles (after, 15.49% - 25.49% Variable APR on purchases).
+The intro balance transfer rate is 0% Intro APR for 15 billing cycles for any balance transfers made in the first 60 days (after, 15.49% - 25.49% Variable APR on balance transfers).
 The balance transfer fee is Either $10 or 3% of the amount of each transaction, whichever is greater.

 Simple redemption.
 Redeem your cash back as a statement credit, check or an electronic deposit into a Bank of America checking or savings account, or to an eligible Cash Management Account® with Merrill Lynch Wealth Management® or Merrill Edge®.
 A new option is to redeem your cash back as a credit into an eligible 529 college savings plan account.

 Bonus rewards.
-If you’re a Bank of America customer who belongs to the Preferred Rewards program, you get a 25% to 75% rewards bonus every time you use the card, depending on if you’re Gold, Platinum or Platinum Honors banking client.
+If you’re a Bank of America customer who belongs to the Preferred Rewards program, you can earn 25% to 75% more cash back every time you use the card, depending on if you’re Gold, Platinum or Platinum Honors banking client.

 What we don’t like